 If you are constantly using heat, color, you ought to consider using protein treatments often.
 Protein treatments are essential to repair and strengthen the hair and improve its elasticity making it easy to manipulate the hair without breaking.

-How does protein overload happen?
+How does protein overload on Hair happen?

 Protein overload happens when there is a moisture-protein imbalance caused by overuse of protein rich products(protein treatments, styling gels.)
 Maintaining the moisture- protein balance is essential for growth of strong, elastic, soft, shiny hair and key in fighting & minimizing breakage.
 When the protein levels surpass the natural levels, that’s when you start noticing hair changes because of protein overload.